AworkofKC/cybersecurity-portfolio/README.md

 ## 📚 Coursework Progress
 - ✅ Course 1: Foundations of Cybersecurity - Complete
-- 🔄 Course 2: Play It Safe – Exploring Security Concepts
+- ✅ Course 2: Play It Safe – Manage Security Risks - Complete
+- 🔄Connect and Protect: Networks and Network Security
 - 🚧 More in progress...

 ## 🧪 Projects & Labs (Coming Soon)